 How to Use the Saving Throw Roller

-2. Enter the character’s ability modifier as well as their proficiency bonus.
-Toggle proficiency or expertise to double the bonus automatically.
+- Enter the character’s ability modifier as well as their proficiency bonus.
+Toggle proficiency or Double PB (optional/house rule) to adjust the bonus automatically.

-3. Add the target DC (usually 8 + caster’s proficiency + spellcasting modifier) and decide if the roll has advantage or disadvantage.
+- Add the target DC (works for spell save DCs, breath weapons, traps, and other effects—typically 8 + caster’s proficiency + spellcasting modifier) and decide if the roll has advantage or disadvantage.

 Features for DMs and Players